Today was the day we went to visit the South African High Commission in Kuala Lumpur. A little mis-adventure.

 A Chinese gent from a stall nearby where we were sitting spotted my shiny dome.
 I was the only foreigner in the market, which is quite tucked away and probably doesn’t see that many tourists.
 He felt he would do some PR and sent me over some food from his stall.
 It was good stuff, but I can now not remember what it was 🙁 Anyway, if you’re ever at Pasar Baru Bukit Bintang, please look him up and order some of his yummy food.

 After breakfast we headed over to the Menara HLA (or HLA Building if you want), which is where we found the South African High Comm again.
 We zipped up to the 22nd floor and into their new shiny offices with the service desk behind the bullet proof glass.

 Behind the glass I saw a familiar face and my heart sank.
-Komotie is the not so friendly Malaysia Indian girl, which has worked at the South African High Commission in Kuala Lumpur for as long as I’ve been going there – the first time, as I said, was in 2000.
-I remember not having too much joyful interaction with her then either, as she was short and unhelpful then too.
+Komotie is the not so friendly Malaysian lady, who has worked at the South African High Commission in Kuala Lumpur for as long as I’ve been going there.
+The now 7-year old memory was vidid; and it was of not having too much joyful interaction with her then either, as she was short and unhelpful back then already.

-Seven years later Komotie is still looking hot, but is still as unhelpful and short as ever.
+Seven years later Komotie is still well presented, but is still as unhelpful and short as ever.
 I walked up to the bullet proof glass with a smile dripping with low expectations of solving my issues.
 “Hello,” I started with a killer opening line and briefly explained my scenario ending with, “so all I need to do is register the fact that I’m not married anymore”.